Let me invite you to the paradise island of Koh Lanta!

 - Koh Rok trip

 The Emerald Cave on Koh Mook island is really incredible and well worth it, just the crowds of tourists make it slightly less enjoyable.
-If you have a waterproof camera case, it’ll come in handy!
+If you have a waterproof camera/phone case, it’ll come in handy!

 You can choose from 2 types of boats: speedboat or a long tail boat.
 Both have several advantages and disadvantages: